witchcrafters/witchcraft/README.md

 ## Credits

 ### Logo
-A big thank you to [Brandon Labbé](https://dribbble.com/brandonlabbe) for creating the logo to this project
+A big thank you to [Brandon Labbé](https://dribbble.com/brandonlabbe) for creating the project logo.

 ### Sponsor
-Robot Overlord sponsors much of the development of Witchcraft by providing developer time.
+[Robot Overlord](robotoverlord.io) sponsors much of the development of Witchcraft, and dogfoods the library in real-world applications.